Signed in as:

 Tele-Medicine is not appropriate for emergency situations, newly occurring physical complaints, or refills of controlled medications such as narcotics.

 When scheduling your tele-medicine appointment, staff will determine if tele-medicine is appropriate for what you are requesting to be seen for.
 On some occasions the doctor may request a follow-up in office so they can investigate or provide treatment.

 Step 1.
 Call reception at the Esquimalt Medical Clinic to determine when the next available appointment is with your doctor.

-COVID UPDATE: We are currently allowing Walk-in Clinic patients to call in to schedule an appointment so that we can reduce the number of individuals leaving their homes.
+COVID UPDATE: We are currently allowing Community Clinic patients to call in to schedule an appointment so that we can reduce the number of individuals leaving their homes.
 This has resulted in an increase in phone volume so you may need to try a number of times to get through.

 Step 2.
 Describe in detail with reception what you wish to be seen for, staff will then determine if tele-medicine is appropriate for your case and if any thing will need to be prepared for your visit.